1976–77 NCAA Division I men's basketball season: Regular season

+Conferences

 Conference winners and tournaments

-From 1975 to 1982, the Eastern College Athletic Conference (ECAC), a loosely organized sports federation of Northeastern colleges and universities, organized Division I ECAC regional tournaments for those of its members that were independents in basketball.
+NOTE: From 1975 to 1981, the Eastern College Athletic Conference (ECAC), a loosely organized sports federation of colleges and universities in the Northeastern United States, organized Division I ECAC regional tournaments for those of its members that were independents in basketball.
 Each 1977 tournament winner received an automatic bid to the 1977 NCAA Men's Division I Basketball Tournament in the same way that the tournament champions of conventional athletic conferences did.

+Conference standings

+Division I independents

+A total of 78 college teams played as Division I independents.
+Among them, UNLV (29–3) had both the best winning percentage (.906) and the most wins.

 Informal championships

+Columbia and Seton Hall both finished with 3–2 records in head-to-head competition among members of the New Jersey-New York 7 Conference.

+Penn and Temple both finished with 3–1 records in head-to-head competition among the Philadelphia Big 5.